Franky1234567/Franky1234567/README.md

 ###

-<p align="left">My name is Franky Rifdul Mannan and 'm a passionate Front-End Developer with a strong focus on building modern, responsive, and user-friendly web applications.</p>
+<p align="left">My name is Franky Rifdul Mannan and i'm a passionate Front-End Developer with a strong focus on building modern, responsive, and user-friendly web applications.</p>

 ###